• Skip to main content

 • boil yourself a sweet potato or cook up some chickpeas or black beans

-People who are successful in long term weight loss have several things in common, in that they:
+People who are successful in long-term weight loss have several things in common, for example, they:

-• Make up their mind to fully commit to taking back their life – their defining moment
+• make up their mind to fully commit to improving their quality of life – the defining moment

-• Stop dieting, and instead, they commit to changing their lifestyle
+• stop dieting, and instead, they focus on effective lifestyle changes

 There are the most effective weight loss surgery alternatives.